-F Internal Audit
+F. Internal Audit

-- 26 Review the appointment or termination of the internal auditor. - 27 Review and approve the internal audit charter periodically (at least every three years). - Review and approve the annual audit plan of the internal auditor (where applicable) and ensure that there is a clear understanding between the board, the committee, the internal auditor, and management that the internal auditor reports directly to the board through the committee.
+- 27 Review the appointment or termination of the internal auditor. - 28 Review and approve the internal audit charter periodically (at least every three years). - 29 Review and approve the annual audit plan of the internal auditor (where applicable) and ensure that there is a clear understanding between the board, the committee, the internal auditor, and management that the internal auditor reports directly to the board through the committee.
 Receive confirmation from management that the corporation has provided for adequate funding for the internal auditor.
-The terms of the audit plan should include, but not be limited to, the following: - a Staffing - b Objectives and scope of the internal audit work - C Materiality limits - d Audit reports required - e Areas of audit risk - f Timetable - g Proposed budget - 29 Review with the internal auditor the results of their audit examination, including, but not be limited to, the following: - Any difficulties encountered, or restrictions imposed by management, during the audit - b Any significant accounting or financial reporting issues - C The auditor's evaluation of the corporation's system of internal accounting controls, procedures, and documentation - The internal audit reports or other material written communications containing any findings or recommendations of the internal auditor, including management's response thereto and the subsequent follow-up to any identified internal accounting control weaknesses - e Any other matters which the internal auditor should bring to the attention of the committee - 30 Meet with the internal auditor at every meeting of the committee or as requested by the internal auditor, without management representatives present.
+The terms of the audit plan should include, but not be limited to, the following: - a.
+Staffing - b.
+Objectives and scope of the internal audit work - c.
+Materiality limits - d.
+Audit reports required - e.
+Areas of audit risk - f.
+Timetable - g.
+The proposed budget - 30 Review with the internal auditor the results of their audit examination, including, but not be limited to, the following: - a.
+Any difficulties encountered, or restrictions imposed by management, during the audit - b.
+Any significant accounting or financial reporting issues - C. The auditor's evaluation of the corporation's system of internal accounting controls, procedures, and documentation - d.
+The internal audit reports or other material written communications containing any findings or recommendations of the internal auditor, including management's response thereto and the subsequent followup to any identified internal accounting control weaknesses - e.
+Any other matters which the internal auditor should bring to the attention of the committee - 31 Meet with the internal auditor at every meeting of the committee or as requested by the internal auditor, without management representatives present.

-G Internal Controls
+G. Internal Controls

-- Obtain reasonable assurance, through discussions with and reports from management, the external auditor, and the internal auditors, that the accounting systems are reliable, the system for preparation of financial data reported to the market is adequate and effective, and the system of internal controls is effectively designed and implemented. - 32 Review management's annual report on the effectiveness of internal controls and procedures, as well as quarterly and annual chief executive officer and chief financial officer certificates filed pursuant to securities regulations. - 33 Receive reports from management and/or the internal auditor on all significant deficiencies and material weaknesses identified. - 34 Review annually, or as required, the appropriateness of the system of internal controls and approval policies and practices concerning the expenses of the officers of the corporation, including the use of its assets. - Review and approve, on a quarterly after-the-fact basis, the expense accounts of the board chair and of the chief executive officer of the corporation.
+- 32 Obtain reasonable assurance, through discussions with and reports from management, the external auditor, and the internal auditors, that the accounting systems are reliable, the system for preparation of financial data reported to the market is adequate and effective, and the system of internal controls is effectively designed and implemented. - 33 Review management's annual report on the effectiveness of internal controls and procedures, as well as quarterly and annual chief executive officer and chief financial officer certificates filed pursuant to securities regulations. - 34 Receive reports from management and/or the internal auditor on all significant deficiencies and material weaknesses identified. - 35 Review annually, or as required, the appropriateness of the system of internal controls and approval policies and practices concerning the expenses of the officers of the Corporation, including the use of its assets.

+36 Review and approve, on a quarterly after-the-fact basis, the expense accounts of the board chair and of the chief executive officer of the corporation.

-H Risk
+H. Risk